A Systematic Survey of General Sparse Matrix-Matrix Multiplication: Introduction

-\textbf{RQ4}: What challenges could be inferred from the current research effort that will inform future research?
+\textbf{RQ4}: What challenges could be inferred from the current research effort?

-Regarding RQ1, the study will address how SpGEMM is used in these applications, including the sub-questions like what are the typical applications of SpGEMM?
-Is it used in an iterative algorithm?
-Do the matrices keep constant in the computation?
+Regarding RQ1, this study presents a detailed introduction to three typical applications and addresses how SpGEMM is used in these applications.
 This will give an insight into the requirements of SpGEMM in solving real problems.
-In RQ2, the study looks at existing techniques that were proposed in recent decades.
-Regarding RQ3, we will perform some evaluations for both CPU and GPU to have a general idea about the performance of these implementations.
-Finally, in RQ4, we will summarize the challenges and future research directions according to our investigative results.
+In RQ2, the study looks at existing techniques that were proposed in recent decades from different angles.
+Regarding RQ3, we perform some performance evaluations to have a general idea about the performance of these implementations on prevailing hardware platforms.
+Finally, in RQ4, we summarize the challenges and future research directions according to our investigative results.